 Turning ideas into projects is difficult.

+Read a full sample below with Patrick McKenzie of BingoCardCreator, and then download the full ebook free!
 We asked 39 successful entrepreneurs tough questions on how they went from their idea to a successful side project.

 What you'll get out of Reading:

 - 39 in-depth interviews with project makers featuring 2 NEW interviews in v1.5!

 - Never before released numbers, art work, and growth charts

 - How they came up with their idea

 - ... and how they found the next thousand

 - Tactical advice on development, pricing, marketing, sales, SEO, and more